 Being in the middle of the green leaves is a unique experience, and in Bukit Kneer, you can also find a viewing platform that divides the plantation and some other viewpoints.

 How to get to and around Malang, Indonesia

 Malang is located in the eastern part of Java and is accessible via plane with daily flights from Jakarta, Bali, and Bandung.

 You can also get to Malang by train, departing from Surabaya and Yogyakarta on trips lasting 2 and 7 hours, respectively.

 To get around the city, use the ride-sharing apps of Indonesia, Grab and Go-Jek, or hire a car service with a driver, with an average cost of 800,000 IDR per day.

 We used Grab to get to Coban Rondo and asked the driver to wait for us (so he wouldn’t have to return to the city without a passenger).
 To visit Tumpak Sewu, I joined a local tour for about 850,000 for two people.
 And we booked the tour to Mount Bromo directly with our hotel for 1,000,000 IDR / pax.

 Where to stay in Malang, Indonesia

-We stayed at the Tugu Hotel and the service was excellent.
-They have two restaurants, a pool, a spa and you can book the tours directly with them.
-It is also well located in the city center.
+We stayed at the Tugu Hotel, and the service was excellent.
+They have two restaurants, a pool, and a spa.
+You can book the tours directly with them, and it is also well located in the city center.